cursorify/cursorify/README.md

 - delay: You can pass a number between 1 and 10.
 - opacity: You can pass a number between 0 and 1.
 - visibleDefaultCursor: You can pass a boolean.
+- breakpoint: You can set breakpoint to disable in mobile size.

 ```tsx
 import { CursorifyProvider, EmojiCursor } from '@cursorify/react'